roryrjb/node-seccomp/README.md

 :no_entry: This action isn't supported by this module.

-With Node.js and the way it works internally with V8 and libuv, if a thread is killed, it's unpredictable exactly what will happen and in my tests with this often the application appears to hang and will not recover.
+With Node.js and the way it works internally with V8 and libuv, if a thread is killed it's unpredictable exactly what will happen, and in my tests, the application just appears to hang and never recovers.

 __SCMP_ACT_ERRNO__